Rotterdam Revisited : Van Kranendonk Gallery, The Hague, The Netherlands.

 THE RIVER OF NO RETURN BY MINNIE WEISZ 2010

-'KINGS CROSS STORIES' Spring 2010
+'KINGS CROSS STORIES'

 Caroline Collinge Minnie Weisz Aidan Andrew Dun

 Minnie Weisz continues her exploration of King’s Cross with an exhibition curated in her gallery space under the Victorian arches on Pancras Road.
-Minnie will be collaborating with Caroline Collinge on an installation transforming the space under the arches into a house of memories, reinventing stories of Kings Cross, past, present, real and imagined.
-Through film, photography, collage, ephemera and set design, dreamscapes of Kings Cross are woven into a poetic narrative.
+An installation collaboration with Caroline Collinge transforming the space under the arches into a house of memories, reinventing stories of Kings Cross, past, present, real and imagined.
+Through film, photography, collage, printed ephemera and set design, dreamscapes of Kings Cross are woven into a poetic narrative.
 Poet Aidan Andrew Dun will be reading from his epic poem ' Vale Royal ', first launched at the Royal Albert Hall in 1995 published by Goldmark.

 PHOTOGRAPHS BY MINNIE WEISZ.
 PAPER COSTUMES and INSTALLATIONS BY CAROLINE COLLINGE

-Artists: Robert Fry Minou Norouzi Zoe Grace Florence Peake Liisa Kruusmagi Minnie Weisz
+Robert Fry Minou Norouzi Zoe Grace Florence Peake Liisa Kruusmagi Minnie Weisz

 Nesta Fitzgerald Maria Marshall Robert Mason